A friend of mine once asked a 6-year-old girl what she wanted to be when she grew up.

 The truth that we didn't want to admit back then is that kids do need adults to set limits, to say, "No, honey, you'll be sick if you eat the whole plate of cookies and then drink three glasses of eggnog."
 During the holidays, if we make decisions about what to eat based on the desires of the children we were, we get lost and dazed and fatter.
 It's as if we are possessed by so many desires, memories, and needs from the past that we can't figure out what the adult in us truly wants right then.
 Especially now.
-Especially during Covid because in addition to the memories from the past, there is a whole world of feelings that are coming up during the pandemic.

 Although I realize I am treading on sacred ground here — holidays hold a semi-sacred place in so many hearts — I'd like to express two thoughts that could make you feel less calorically uncomfortable this season.

 The first is that if you remember past holidays as perfect and glorious, most likely your brain has chosen to retain the Disney version of events rather than the truth of what really happened.
 Which is this: During the holidays, someone's feelings always get hurt, someone ends up with a cheap necklace instead of a beautiful amethyst ring, someone walks out in a huff.
 There is no such thing as an all-good season.
 We're imperfect beings and mistakes are made.